 Self-catheterization is a way to completely empty your bladder when you need to.
 You put a thin tube called a catheter into your bladder.
-This lets the urine to flow out.
+This lets the urine flow out.

 You may use a catheter if you have nerve damage, a problem with your urinary tract, or diseases that weaken your muscles.
 Emptying your bladder regularly can prevent urine leaks during the day.
 It can also prevent kidney damage from blocked urine and infections.

 Some urinary catheters are left in the bladder for as long as needed.
 But an intermittent, or straight, urinary catheter is taken out right after it is used.
 Straight catheters come in different lengths and types.
 Some types are used one time only.
-Others can be cleaned and re-used.
+Others can be cleaned and reused.
 Your doctor or nurse will let you know what type you will need and where to get supplies.

 Replace the catheter as instructed or before it wears out.
 Disposable catheters can be thrown away after each use.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Go to https://www.healthwise.net/patientEd